nehadyounis/cronscheduler/README.md

-# Telda Coding Challenge: Cron scheduler
+A Cron scheduler in Python
-This is my attempt to solve telda's coding challenge, which is to Implement an in-process cron scheduler that accepts a job and executes it periodically.
+This is my attempt to implement an in-process cron scheduler that accepts a job and executes it periodically.

 ## Requirements
 Clients should be able to specify: